edavis/django-override-settings/README.rst

 values of settings.
 After each test case has finished (when using it as a decorator) or after the context manager has exited, it resets the values in ``django.conf.settings`` to what they were before.
-This prevents side-effects from creeping and lets each test case run in its own sandbox.
+This prevents side-effects from creeping in and lets each test case run in its own sandbox.

 This package also provides two convenience functions (``with_apps``